JetBrains/kotlin-web-site/docs/topics/kotlin-brand-assets.md

 ## Font

-We use JetBrains Sans in size 400 as our main corporate font.
+We use JetBrains Sans in size 400 as our primary corporate font.
 The font was developed specifically for JetBrains by the designer Philipp Nurullin.
 It is the property of the company and requires a license to use.
-When we cannot use our font, for example in Google slide presentations, we use Inter Regular.
+When we cannot use our font, for example, in Google slide presentations, we use Inter Regular.

 Download the JetBrains Sans